ernestng2018/ernestitp.github.io/README.md

 ## Duties of Machine Learning Engineers

 * Research, Design, Understand and Transform Machine Learning Projects/Systems
-* Verifying data quality, and/or ensuring it via data cleaning
+* Verifying data quality, and/or ensuring it via data cleaning/ data preprocessing
 * Perform Machine Learning Model Tests and Experiments
 * Develop the Machine Learning Model as per the Needs
 * Perform the Training models and tuning their hyperparameters